-When it comes to removing mats from my doodles fur, this describes a lot of the things I have tried including Cowboy Magic and detangler spray from the drug store.
+When it comes to removing mats from my Goldendoodles fur, this describes a lot of the things I have tried including, coconut oil, aloe vera gel, olive oil, Cowboy Magic and detangler sprays from the drug store.

 My guess is, you might have even tried a product like this…

 Am I right?

 We certainly tried it.
 We used it on our kids and it did the job okay, but neither of our human daughters had the tangles like our four-legged daughter.